daos-stack/daos/doc/admin/deployment.md

 The fio repo is to be built and needs to be referenced when building the SPDK fio\_plugin.
 The plug-in can then be run by fio to exercise the NVMe device through SPDK.
-Currently the output of the burn-in is displayed in the shell and control is returned to the user after completion.
+Currently, the output of the burn-in is displayed in the shell, and control is returned to the user after completion.
 Future iterations may perform this as a background task.

 ## Server Configuration